 This recipe for roast turkey combines garlic-infused olive oil, fresh herbs, and lemon.
 It was brined first for a fool-proof juicy turkey with TONS of flavor.

 Roast turkey is the staple of the holiday season.
 Roasting a turkey can be intimidating and overwhelming with all the different approaches and techniques out there.
-How do we know which way is the best?
-The best way is arguable, most swear by their method.
-Which is great because their is no right or wrong.
-Just as long as you follow a few tips to make sure it is cooked through, not too dry, and has flavor.
+There is no right or wrong way to roast a turkey.
+Just as long as you follow a few tips to make sure it is cooked through, not too dry, and is full of flavor.

 Before I share my recipe and technique I should tell you how I learned some of the best lessons.
 I learn the best by trial and error.
 One of the first times I tried to make a Thanksgiving turkey was a few years ago and what a nightmare!
 In my defense, my kids were still babies and I was a bit sleep deprived.

-It all started that morning when I got out the biggest pan for roasting that I had at the time.
-It was a glass 9×12 baking dish, I was so unprepared.
-After I prepped the turkey and tried to place it in the pan I realized something.
-It didn’t fit.
+It all started when I sent my husband out to pick up a turkey.
+He bought the biggest one he could find, a 24 lb ginormous bird.
+Thanksgiving morning when I got out my biggest roasting that I had at the time.
+It was a glass 9×12 baking dish, I was so unprepared and It didn’t fit.
 Not even if I squeezed it.
 So, my husband, my father-in-law, and I stood over the gigantic raw turkey scratching our heads at how to get it in the oven.
 It was quite comical.
 Laugh or cry right?!?

 What did we do?
 The only thing that we could do.
 We chopped off the legs and wings and put it all in the oven on two separate pans. 🙁

-Yes, that really happened.
+Yes, and I did, that really happened.
 To this day I will always appreciate my in-law’s non-judgmental patience.
 Of course, for that day dinner was not at a holiday table or at a reasonable time.
-Dinner turned into eating on a couch watching a football game at 8:30 at night.
-Good times.
+Dinner turned into eating on a couch watching a football game at 8:30 at night, to this day one of my favorite holiday memories.

 TIPS FOR A SUCCESSFUL ROASTED TURKEY: